iggredible/Learn-Vim/ch25_vimscript_equalities_conditionals_and_loops.md

 If you are writing a plugin for others, this is a tricky situation.
 Does the user have `ignorecase` or `noignorecase` setting?
 You definitely do *not* want to force your users to mutate their case ignore option.
 So what do you do?

-Luckily, Vim has a logical operator that can *always* ignore or match case.
+Luckily, Vim has an operator that can *always* ignore or match case.
 To always match case, add a `#` at the end.

 ```
 set ignorecase